Pulse diagnosis is one of the fundamental parts of a diagnostic process in the practice of Chinese medicine.

 In medical history, a variety of locations on the body has been used in pulse diagnosis.
 Previously, nine locations were used in feeling pulse; three locations on the head, hand, and legs respectively.
 Some medical practitioners still use these locations in conjunction with other pressure points on the body.

 Presently, the majority of medical practitioners apply a relatively simpler version of pulse diagnosis; they make use of the radial artery just above the wrist.

 They examine three different finger positions i.e (cun, guan and chi), and the pulse is felt using three pressure depths i.e superficial, intermediate and deep.
 Both wrists are palpated alternately; the resultant figures of these readings are computed in view of categorizing the patient’s pulse.

 How Many Pulses Are There?
 What Do They Mean?

-There is no specific records of the exact number of pulse that that can be taken.
+There are no specific records of the exact number of pulse that can be taken.
 Different medical books list numbers ranging from 12 to 40!
 However, most medical practitioners agree on a consensus of 24 types of pulses that are distinctively recognized.